-This distribution contains the Microsoft Visual Studio solution and project files for compiling MOD-FLOW 6 on Windows using the Intel Fortran Compiler.
-The files have been used successfully with recent versions of Microsoft Visual Studio Community 2019 and the Intel Fortran Compiler.
-To compile MODFLOW 6, open the mf6.sln file in the msvs folder and click Build > Build Solution.
-A separate Visual Studio solution file is also included for building the BMI dynamically linked library version of MODFLOW 6.
+This distribution contains the Microsoft Visual Studio solution and project files for compiling MOD-FLOW 6 on Windows using the Intel Fortran Compiler Classic.
+The files have been used successfully with recent versions of Microsoft Visual Studio Community 2019 and the Intel Fortran Compiler Classic.

-This distribution also comes with a makefile for compiling MODFLOW 6 with gfortran.
+This distribution also includes a makefile for compiling MODFLOW 6 with gfortran.
 The makefile is contained in the make folder.